farooq-teqniqly/dotnet-aspire-cosmos/.clinerules/coding-standards.md

 - **Unit tests**: Write unit tests for all business logic
 - **Test naming**: Use descriptive test method names following the pattern `MethodName_Scenario_ExpectedResult`
 - **Test coverage**: Aim for high test coverage, especially for critical business logic
+- **Assertion library**: Use the built-in assertion library (`Assert`) - do not use 3rd party libraries like FluentAssertions
+- **Mocking framework**: If mocking is required, use NSubstitute

+## Code Review

+- **Persistent records**: Generate a file with code review results in addition to chat output
+- **File format**: Use Markdown format with timestamp (e.g., `code-review-results-2025-11-04-143022.md`) for review documentation
+- **Content structure**: Include summary of findings, detailed issues with references, suggested fixes, and action items

 ## Documentation